Aliases for ACVR1B Gene

 GeneCards Summary for ACVR1B Gene

 ACVR1B (Activin A Receptor Type 1B) is a Protein Coding gene.
-Diseases associated with ACVR1B include pancreatic cancer.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
+Diseases associated with ACVR1B include Pancreatic Cancer.
+Among its related pathways are Signaling by NODAL and Apoptosis Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TGFBR2.

 UniProtKB/Swiss-Prot for ACVR1B Gene